It’s Easy, Free, and Laid-Back Fun

 only plays consist exclusively of people talking to each other.

-Tailor-made for quality time with friends,
+Plays are tailor-made for quality time with friends.

-Furthermore, for the first 2000 years of Western Civilization—
+For the first 2000 years of Western Civilization—

 from the Ancient Greeks to the Industrial Revolution—